Siki-cloud/Awesome-CF-Generation/README.md

 # Awesome CF Generation
 This repository contains the frontier research on counterfactual generation which is a hot topic recently.
-A counterfactual means XXXX(definition Todo).
-Here are some examples of counterfactuals based on sentiment anlysis and natural language inference task.
+A counterfactual is obtained by making minimal or loose changes to existing data to flip their label for a particular NLP task.
+The counterfactually augmented data (CAD) consists of original data and counterfactuals, also called contrast sets (Gardner et al., 2020; Atanasova et al., 2022).
+Here are some examples of counterfactuals based on sentiment analysis and natural language inference tasks.

  <img src="image/cfs_example.png" width = "70%" alt="Examples of counterfactals for sentiment analysis (top) and natural language model (bottom) respectively" align=center />

+### Reference
+Matt Gardner, et al. Evaluating Models’ Local Decision Boundaries via Contrast Sets.
+In Findings of the Association for Computational Linguistics: EMNLP 2020, pages 1307–1323, Online.
+Association for Computational Linguistics.

+Pepa Atanasova, et al. Fact Checking with Insufficient Evidence.
+Transactions of the Association for Computational Linguistics (TACL), to appear, 10.

 ## Manual CF Generation
-[Counterfactual story reasoning and generation](https://aclanthology.org/D19-1509.pdf),  EMNLP-IJCNLP 2019 （an controversy in overleaf？It is cited in *Human annotation* and *Traditional methods* Section. ）
+[Counterfactual story reasoning and generation](https://aclanthology.org/D19-1509.pdf),  EMNLP-IJCNLP 2019 (a controversy in overleaf？It is cited in *Human annotation* and *Traditional methods* Sections. )

 [Learning the difference that makes a difference with counterfactually-augmented data](https://openreview.net/pdf?id=Sklgs0NFvr),  ICLR 2020